With summer vacation coming to a close, I wanted to share my best tips on getting ready for back-to-school.

 Well, not anymore.
 From waking up to preparing the day to planning the afternoons, everything has a set schedule and as a mama, I have to be the most organized for the whole family.
 So how do you prepare for such a change?

-The Summer Bucket List
+Create a Summer Bucket List

 Ever since our vacation planning months ago, I have felt the need to do a lot of really fun things as a family before school.
 While some of the bucket list items are simple, others require a lot of planning.
 Whatever the case may be, you want to enjoy this time, not overdo it.
 My bucket list has included: